-Robothon® – The Grand Challenge makes its third round appearance at automatica 2023.
+Robothon® – The Grand Challenge made its third round appearance at automatica 2023.
 This global competition brings together roboticists to create transferable physical robotics manipulation skills with their own robot platform towards pressing industrial challenges.
 Teams develop hardware and software for autonomously handling electronic waste over a four-week period with our international community of developers, partners and sponsors.
 Their results are reviewed by our esteemed Grand Jury and the event culminates with the Award Ceremony as part of the high-tech platform munich_i at the automatica trade fair.

 International teams, enthusiastic participants, amazed judges: Join our community!

 Robothon® teams have been able to prove this in their latest challenge in the fight against industrial pollution.
 The challenge is once again about the disassembly and sorting of electronic waste and the goal is to make these processes even more efficient and sustainable through automated recycling.
 Accomplishing this requires enabling robots to autonomously recognize, grasp, and manipulate loose components in a new production environment.